carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 The reason is because we are not located in our environmnet where we can call Spades, but before going any further, let's talk about environmnets.

-## Activating a metagenomic environment
+## Activating a metagenomics environment
 Environments are part of a bioinformatic tendency to make reproducible research, they are a way to shareand maintain our programs in their needed versions used for a pipeline with our colleagues and with our future self.
 MetaSPAdes is not activated in the (base) environment but